-I attend two lectures today – this morning Donna’s “Excited about Exo-planets”, where she talks about the recent discovery of a new exo-planet that appears to be Earth-like.
+I attend two lectures today – this morning Donna Geisler’s “Excited about Exo-planets”, where she talks about the recent discovery of a new exo-planet that appears to be Earth-like.
 Of course, she also describes the history of the hunt for planets outside our solar system.
-This afternoon I attend a lecture by Dan Ostler (Donna’s husband) where he describes how the Polynesians navigated across the open Pacific Ocean; and also describes how the ancestors of people of the South Pacific migrated across the world eastward from Africa.
+This afternoon I attend a lecture by Dan Ostler (Donna’s husband) where he describes how the Polynesians navigated across the open Pacific Ocean; and also shows how the ancestors of people of the South Pacific migrated across the world eastward from Africa.
 They are both good lectures which I enjoy very much.

 Later this afternoon I make a presentation to the Astronomy Club group hosted by Donna.
-I show RASC Victoria Centre – 2010 Calendar photos and gave a brief explanation behind each photo.
-I also add a shot of a sunset viewed through the Kikis from Pu-uhonau o Honaunau – Place of Refuge, and finish off with a photo of the lava flow into the ocean.
+I show RASC Victoria Centre – 2010 Calendar photos and give a brief explanation behind each photo.
+I also add a shot of a sunset viewed through the Kikis from Pu-uhonau o Honaunau – Place of Refuge, and finish off with a photo of the Kilauea lava flow into the ocean.
 Both photos were taken last October, and both represent opportunities missed on this voyage due to cloudy weather.

 This evening we go up to Deck 6 forward to do some astronomical observing.
 There are no lights on this small deck located right in front of the bridge, so it is very dark, and the views of the night sky are superb.
-Despite some cloud cover, the Milky Way was just as bright as we observed on September 28th, and Jupiter’s four most prominent moons were all lined up on one side of the planet (8pm local time).
+Despite some cloud cover, the Milky Way is just as bright as we observed on September 28th, and Jupiter’s four most prominent moons are all lined up on one side of the planet (8pm local time).
 Speaking of time, our clocks are set back another hour this evening, making us five hours ahead of Pacific Time.

 Oct 4, 2010 – Monday – Volendam at sea, enroute Hawaii to American Samoa

 When I look out the porthole windows in my cabin this morning, it looks like we have returned to a grey northwest autumn day.
-However when I step outside on the Promenade Deck, it is obvious we are in the tropics as the warm and humid air hits my face.
+However when I step outside on the Promenade Deck, it is obvious we are in the tropics as the warm, humid air hits my face.
 After lunch, I go for a swim in the Sea View pool; swimming all by myself in the warm rain – great fun!

 We are currently passing close to the Line Islands, although they are not within sight, just a spot on the map NW of us.
-We are also north of Kiribati, which are slightly better known islands in the middle of the Pacific, but again, they are out of sight.
+We are also north of Kiribati, which are slightly better known islands in the middle of the Pacific, but again they are out of sight.

 Oct 5, 2010 – Tuesday – Volendam at sea, enroute Hawaii to American Samoa

-There is a King Neptune ceremony held this morning on the stern deck Sea View Pool area.
+There is a King Neptune ceremony this morning on the stern deck Sea View Pool area.
 Some pollywogs are initiated – judged by King Neptune (Jimmy, the Cruise Director).
 Every initiate has to kiss a big old ugly fish, be slimed with spaghetti and goo, and then accept punishment by either sitting out in the Sun or jumping into the pool.
 The pool looked pretty disgusting after a few of the pollywogs washed off all that spaghetti and goo.